Contrasting Byrna Technologies (BYRN) and The Competition

 |2.53

-As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 7.57%.
-Given Byrna Technologies’ peers stronger consensus rating and higher probable upside, analysts plainly believe Byrna Technologies has less favorable growth aspects than its peers.
+As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 8.08%.
+Given Byrna Technologies’ competitors stronger consensus rating and higher possible upside, analysts clearly believe Byrna Technologies has less favorable growth aspects than its competitors.

-36.6% of Byrna Technologies shares are owned by institutional investors.
-Comparatively, 52.5% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by institutional investors.
-14.8% of Byrna Technologies shares are owned by company insiders.
-Comparatively, 15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+36.6% of Byrna Technologies shares are held by institutional investors.
+Comparatively, 51.5% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by institutional investors.
+14.8% of Byrna Technologies shares are held by company insiders.
+Comparatively, 14.6% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 Summary

-Byrna Technologies peers beat Byrna Technologies on 12 of the 13 factors compared.
+Byrna Technologies competitors beat Byrna Technologies on 10 of the 12 factors compared.

 Byrna Technologies Inc., a less-lethal defense technology company, develops and manufactures less-lethal munitions.
 The company offers a Byrna line of handheld personal security devices, including the Byrna HD, a .68 caliber handheld personal security device that is designed to be used by civilians and private security professionals, as well as Byrna HD magazines, launchers, and projectiles.
 It operates in the United States, Canada, and South Africa.
 The company was formerly known as Security Devices International, Inc. and changed its name to Byrna Technologies Inc. in March 2020.
 Byrna Technologies Inc. was incorporated in 2005 and is headquartered in Andover, Massachusetts.